realvictorprm/hivemind-coding-challenge/README.md

 - sbt
 - python 3.10

-If you meet all those requirements then do in the
+If you meet all those requirements then in a console do:

-#### first console with admin rights:

 1. start a kubernetes cluster via `minikube start`
-2. mount the folder with the test-data via `minikube mount ./test-data:/test-data`

-#### second console without admin rights:

-1. run.sh / run.bat
+1. run `py pre-it-test.py` and give the elasticsearch a couple minutes to start properly
-2. run `py portforward.py`
+1. run `py it-test.py`

-After those steps the minikube cluster is started, the elasticsearch and the webserver are deployed to the cluster and the webserver is reachable on `localhost:8080` thanks to portforwarding.

-Now you can make requests to the webserver via e.g. Postman using this url: `localhost:8080/amazon/best-reviews`
+The `it-test.py` script will not stop even in case of error till you exit it manually.
+That gives you the opportunity to make use of the portforwarding to make calls on `localhost:8080`.

+Besides that you can adjust the data given to the webserver by editing or replacing the file in `./test-data/sampleData.json`

+You can also just provide a different file in the folder `test-data` and edit the env var `INGEST_FILE_URL` in the `webserver.yaml` file.

+In any case, if you want to change the data you have to restart the webserver and that is best done via calling `py restart-webserver.py`.